 The idea of step 3 is, step 2 guarantees the shortest distances if the graph doesn’t contain a negative weight cycle.
 If we iterate through all edges one more time and get a shorter path for any vertex, then there is a negative weight cycle

-Like other Dynamic Programming Problems, the algorithm calculates shortest paths in a bottom-up manner.
-It first calculates the shortest distances which have at-most one edge in the path.
+Like other Dynamic Programming Problems, the algorithm calculates the shortest paths in a bottom-up manner.
+It first calculates the shortest distances which have at most one edge in the path.
 Then, it calculates the shortest paths with at-most 2 edges, and so on.
 After the i-th iteration of the outer loop, the shortest paths with at most i edges are calculated.
 There can be maximum |V| – 1 edges in any simple path, that is why the outer loop runs |v| – 1 times.
-The idea is, assuming that there is no negative weight cycle, if we have calculated shortest paths with at most i edges, then an iteration over all edges guarantees to give shortest path with at-most (i+1) edges
+The idea is, assuming that there is no negative weight cycle if we have calculated shortest paths with at most i edges, then an iteration over all edges guarantees to give the shortest path with at-most (i+1) edges

-Let the given source vertex be 0.
+Step 1: Let the given source vertex be 0.
 Initialize all distances as infinite, except the distance to the source itself.
 Total number of vertices in the graph is 5, so all edges must be processed 4 times.

-Let all edges are processed in the following order: (B, E), (D, B), (B, D), (A, B), (A, C), (D, C), (B, C), (E, D).
+Step 2: Let all edges are processed in the following order: (B, E), (D, B), (B, D), (A, B), (A, C), (D, C), (B, C), (E, D).
 We get the following distances when all edges are processed the first time.
 The first row shows initial distances.
 The second row shows distances when edges (B, E), (D, B), (B, D) and (A, B) are processed.
 The third row shows distances when (A, C) is processed.
 The fourth row shows when (D, C), (B, C) and (E, D) are processed.

-The first iteration guarantees to give all shortest paths which are at most 1 edge long.
+Step 3: The first iteration guarantees to give all shortest paths which are at most 1 edge long.
 We get the following distances when all edges are processed second time (The last row shows final values).

-The second iteration guarantees to give all shortest paths which are at most 2 edges long.
+Step 4: The second iteration guarantees to give all shortest paths which are at most 2 edges long.
 The algorithm processes all edges 2 more times.
 The distances are minimized after the second iteration, so third and fourth iterations don’t update the distances.